FairuzShadmaniShishir/Parameter-Efficient-Deep-Learning-Models-for-Computational-Drug-Discovery/README.md

-# Parameter-Efficient-Deep-Learning-Models-for-Computational-Drug-Discovery

-# 🧬 ChemBERT-hERG: SMILES-Based hERG Cardiotoxicity Prediction
+# Parameter Efficient Deep Learning Models for Multi-Target Binding Affinity and hERG Cardiotoxicity Prediction

-A deep learning pipeline using **ChemBERTa** (RoBERTa pretrained on PubChem SMILES) for binary classification of hERG channel blockers — a critical step in early-stage drug safety screening.
+A deep learning pipeline using  **Graph neural Network** and **ChemBERTa** (RoBERTa pretrained on PubChem SMILES) for binary classification of hERG channel blockers — a critical step in early-stage drug safety screening.

 ---